saberstack/zsxf/NEXT.md

 - random as-of after the fact?
     - more tricky
     - not sure if possible in a more efficient way than the above

+###### window queries

+- window queries are a often special case of parameterized queries, for example:
+    - find all events in the last 1h
+- explore xforms/window